renpy/renpy/sphinx/source/quickstart.rst

 happens on line 26.

-For Ren'Py to find the image files, they need to be placed in the game directory of the current project.
-The game directory can be found at "`Project-Name`/game/", or by clicking the "Game Directory" button in the launcher.
-You'll probably want to copy the image files from the "the_question/game/" directory into the "my_question/game/" directory, so you can run this example.

-Ren'Py does not make any distinction between character and background art, as they're both treated as images.
-In general, character art needs to be transparent, which means it should be a PNG or WEBP file.
-Background art can be JPEG, PNG, or WEBP files.
-By convention, background images start with the "bg" tag.
+Ren'Py searches for image files in the images directory, which can be found by selecting "images" in the "Open Directory" section of the launcher.
+Ren'Py expects character art to be an PNG or WEBP file, while background art should be a JPEG, PNG, or WEBP file.
+The name of a file  is very important - the extension is removed, the file name is forced to lower-case, and that's used as the image name.

+For example, the following filesm, placed in the images directory, define the following images.

+* "bg meadow.jpg" -> ``bg meadow``
+* "sylvie green smile.png" -> ``sylvie green smile``
+* "sylvie green surprised.png" -> ``sylvie green surprised``

+Since case doesn't matter, the following also holds.

+* "Sylvie Green Surprised.png" -> ``sylvie green surprised``

 **Hide Statement.**
 Ren'Py also supports a hide statement, which hides the given image.